 The success of the 2016 Shanghai Isaac Stern International Violin Competition created a buzz around the world, and, for the first time, demonstrated that a Chinese music competition is no less sophisticated than any other at a global level.
-The Organisation Committee held a press conference in September 2017 to announce that the second edition of the competition will take place on August 8th – September 1st, 2018 in Shanghai, and effective immediately, open for application.
+The Organisation Committee held a press conference in September 2017 to announce that the second edition of the competition will take place on August 8th – September 1st, 2018 in Shanghai.

 Co-chaired by conductor David Stern, son of Isaac Stern, and Professor Vera Tsu Weiling who has sat on the judging panels of many leading international violin competitions, the Jury Committee is assembled and expanded by two additional members and feature a star-studded lineup of pedagogues, violinists and industry leaders.
 The illustrious panel of judges will evaluate the contestants in a variety of ways including virtuosity, musical personality, performing experiences and more.